RednibCoding/NonoGL/README.md

 ## License

-MiniG is licensed under the MIT License.
+TinyG is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.